 Oundle Lecture Series

 The annual Oundle Lectures are given by Old Oundelians who are distinguished in their particular field.
-Sanderson Fellow Dr Richard McKim continues the trend of linking each lecture with an academic department, and also tries to alternate the theme of the lectures between the sciences and the arts.
-This past year's eleventh annual lecture, entitled "Reporting From the Frontline", was given by journalist David Loyn (B 1971).
+Sanderson Fellow Dr M.J.
+Bessent continues the trend of linking each lecture with an academic department, and also tries to alternate the theme of the lectures between the sciences and the arts.
+This past year's twelth annual lecture, entitled "Writing from the Heart", was delivered by David Edgar (Ldr 65).

-Professor Richard Dawkins (Ldr, 1959) delivered the first Oundle Lecture in 2002.
+Professor Richard Dawkins (Ldr 59) delivered the first Oundle Lecture in 2002.
 He chose "Evolution: the New Classics" as his title, including in his text a eulogy of F.W.
 Sanderson which appeared a week later as a two-page article in The Guardian.
-He was followed in 2003 by the author, poet and noted poker-player Al Alvarez (C, 1948), who gave an insight into the challenges faced by a professional writer in his lecture, "My Dreadful Trade".
-In 2004, Sir Alan Budd (C 1955), asked the question in his title "What do Economists know?"
+He was followed in 2003 by the author, poet and noted poker-player Al Alvarez (C 48), who gave an insight into the challenges faced by a professional writer in his lecture, "My Dreadful Trade".
+In 2004, Sir Alan Budd (C 55), asked the question in his title "What do Economists know?"
 The choice of Sir Alan, along with that of Al Alvarez, drew the comment that there could not be many schools who could invite two of the UK’s leading experts on gambling to come back to their old school for such an occasion in successive years.

 Each Oundle Lecture, given in the Stahl Theatre, is followed by dinner for a limited number of guests in the Two Acre Club.
 This is a charity event, intended to raise funds for a good cause chosen by the speaker.
 The chosen charities supported so far have been the Dian Fossey Gorilla Fund, the Roundhouse Trust, the British Association for Performing Arts Medicine, victims of the South East Asia Tsunami, Parkinsons UK and The Roddy Scott Foundation, and The Eve Brook Scholarship Fund.